OleksPo/GLBasecamp/README.md

-It have created to take the finished home work
+It have been created to give the finished home work